jithinputhiyottil/Javascript-DOM/README.md

 # Javascript-DOM
-This repository includes some of my works on Document Object Model(DOM) as I was learning it.
+This repository includes my work on Document Object Model(DOM) as I was learning it.
+A dice challenge.